jacklule/DataViz-Syllabus/GitHubSetUp.md

 - on the next text field to the right, after the /, type the *file* name (type .md if you want that style) and hit Enter
 - this creates a folder.
-- [Here is GitHub help on Moving Files](https://help.github.com/articles/moving-a-file-to-a-new-location/)
+- [Here is GitHub help on Moving Files](https://help.github.com/articles/moving-a-file-to-a-new-location/) -
+<a id="To-Delete-a-Repository"></a>
+##To Delete a Repository
+- Students can make mistake in the early stages of constructing a repository.
+Sometimes it is easier just to delete and start over.
+- From the github.com/name page, click on the Repositories Tab
+- click on the repository to be deleted
+- find and click Settings icon
+- scroll down to the Danger section and delete

 <a id="Working-with-GitHub-in-a-computer-lab"></a>
 ##Working with GitHub in a Computer Lab